ggarek/cocos-creator-tutorial-cannon/docs/step03.md

-# Step 03: Add some dangerous meteors
+# Step 03: Meteors are dangerous

 It is time to create some meteors, we will need to add more properties to the game componet: